 This is where aviation fuel AP becomes more specific than generic invoice review.
 The billed amount may combine the fuel charge with into-plane fees, throughput charges, handling-related pass-throughs, taxes, and local surcharges.
 Those items are not automatically wrong, but they do change which supporting records AP needs to see.
 A reviewer cannot test contract fuel pricing properly if the invoice mixes fuel and non-fuel elements without showing which line belongs to which pricing logic.

 Bundled billing makes the packet even more important.
 One invoice can cover multiple uplifts across several legs, airports, or dates, especially when a supplier issues a summary invoice after the fact.
-In those cases, fuel invoice audit aviation work has to happen at two levels: header checks to confirm the invoice belongs to the right account and period, then line-level checks to confirm each uplift event has matching support.
+In those cases, the fuel invoice audit has to happen at two levels: header checks to confirm the invoice belongs to the right account and period, then line-level checks to confirm each uplift event has matching support.
 That is the difference between reading a bill and actually reconciling it.

 Reconcile the packet in the order AP can approve or stop payment